Techknow-Systems/friendly-signup/README.md

 Friendly Signup for Wordpress highlights include:
 * Scroll activated slide in sign up boxes that can slide in from any direction.
-* Tacful overlays that can be used as email walls to premium content.
+* Tacftul overlays that can be used as email walls to premium content.
 * Sign up forms that can be used for landing pages.
 * All signup styles can be fully designed and styled through the Wordpress Admin pages.
 * Full control of where the sign up forms appear on your website.